workujanka/Tableau_Course/README.md

 # Salary Data Visualization Project (Tableau)

-This repository contains a series of Tableau dashboards created as part of my personal learning journey during the course **Data Visualization and Communication with Tableau**, offered by Duke University via Coursera.
+This repository contains a series of Tableau dashboards created as part of my personal learning journey during the course:
+**Data Visualization and Communication with Tableau**, offered by Duke University via Coursera.

 ## Project Purpose